 Affiliate Links – Use your podcast to drive subscribers to your affiliate links.
 Include them in the show notes in a special section called “recommended products” and add links to your affiliates.

 Guest hosting and appearances – Once your podcast becomes successful, you can offer others the opportunity to be a guest host or appear on your show and charge them a fee.
-If you’re a small business owner, our friends as Local Leaders: The Podcast have written a great article about the benefits of appearing on a podcast.

 Email list – Use your podcast to help build your email list.
 Email marketing is one of the tools you can use to sell products and services, so don’t overlook it.
 You can then sell products and services VIA your email list.